Tips to avoid procrastination.

 Make sure you’re being realistic with your schedule; most people will overestimate what they can achieve in a day and they underestimate how long things will take to complete.
 Time blocking your calendar can give you some structure that minimises room for procrastination, and it also forces you to prioritise your tasks.

 Think about working with your energy rather than against it.
 When are you most alert and productive, and schedule your important tasks then.
-For me, I do my best work in the morning (she says writing this in the evening!), and so I tend to block out my focussed work first thing.
+For me, I do my best work in the morning (she says writing this in the evening!), and so I tend to block out my focussed work first.

 Tracking your time to figure out how long things take you to do can be really helpful, and will ensure that your schedule is well thought out and robust.
 Remember to include time to rest + recharge, and make sure you add some buffer into your timelines (but not too much, see Parkinson’s law below!).

 Ensure that you’re breaking your tasks down into manageable chunks.
-If you have ‘design website’ on your list of to-dos, it’s likely to be off-putting.
+If you have ‘design website’ on your to-do list, it’s likely to be off-putting.
 What are all the little steps that need to be done, and go from there.
 I like to use Asana (a free digital project management tool) to organise and manage my business, and within this tool you can break a project into tasks and subtasks and assign due dates for each.
 And when you complete the smaller chunks, make sure you celebrate as you go (even if it’s just a wee text to your biz bestie).
 You can decide in advance how you will celebrate and get it scheduled; book the brunch for when the website will be published… and work to that completion date!

 Get creative - can you turn a boring task into a challenge?
 This might look like treating yourself to a reward when you reach a milestone, but could also be a competition with yourself against the clock or create a visual tracker to see how far you’ve come.